Octadira/banjin-cli/README.md

   - Config file: Set `cli.tool_timeout` in `~/.banjin/config.yaml`
   - Timeout is preserved across updates

-When a tool times out or is cancelled, Banjin will notify the LLM so it can adjust its approach or suggest alternatives.
+When a tool times out or is cancelled, Banjin will notify the LLMs so it can adjust its approach or suggest alternatives.

 ## Development 👨‍💻